KOBALT

 He studied at the Conservatory of Parma with Roberto Cappello and Francesco Guideri.
 He graduated with honors at the Conservatory of Italian Switzerland in the class of Anna Kravtchenko.
 He studied also with Leonid Margarius at the Academy of Imola and with Alberto Miodini in Parma.
 He won the first prize at the Giovannini Competition in Reggio Emilia and the Prix du Jeune Jury (Lausanne) at the CIML in Lausanne.
 He has an intense concert activity with particular attention to chamber music.
 He has performed in important concert institutions in Italy and abroad such as the Teatro Olimpico in Vicenza, the Misano Piano Festival, in duo with Roberto Cappello (Busoni Prize 1976), the Trimontiada Festival, Amici della Musica in Padua, the Mozarteum in Salzburg, the Hall del Lac in Lugano and others.

 The Trio was also invited as Ensemble in Residence, the first Italian group, at the prestigious Festival International de Piano de La Roque d'Anthéron, France (2024).
-It regularly performs in Italy and abroad: in particular it has performed at the Auditorium of the Parc du Château de Florans (La Roque d'Anthéron), the Festival Musica Insieme (Bologna), the Sala Verdi in Turin, the Musèe Bourdelle in Paris, the Unione Musicale in Turin, the Società Filarmonica di Trento, the Casalmaggiore International Festival, Forlì Musica, the Teatro all'Antica in Sabbioneta and other national and international festivals.
-It is a member of the “Dimore del Quartetto”.
+It performs regularly in Italy and abroad: in particular it has performed at the Auditorium of the Parc du Château de Florans in La Roque d'Anthéron, the Musica Insieme Festival in Bologna, the Società dei Concerti of Trieste, the Società del Quartetto of Milan, the Musèe Bourdelle in Paris, the Unione Musicale of Turin, the Società Filarmonica of Trento, the Casalmaggiore International Festival, Forlì Musica, the Sala Verdi of Turin, the Teatro all'Antica in Sabbioneta and other national and international festivals.
+In 2025, the Trio Kobalt was invited by the famous "Premio Paganini" violin competition in Genoa to perform with the competitors in the semi-final rounds alongside violist Danusha Waskiewicz.

 IRENÈ FIORITO plays a Joseph Ceruti violin from 1848 kindly loaned by the ProCanale Foundation of Milan.